Kavit-Patel/web3-token-vesting-dapp/README.md

 A Solana blockchain-based platform that allows companies to create and manage tokens, set up token vesting programs for employees, and enable employees to claim their vested tokens.

 🚀 Live Deployment
-The backend is live and accessible at: [Data Statistics Backend](https://web3-token-vesting-dapp.vercel.app/)
+The backend is live and accessible at: [Token vesting dapp](https://web3-token-vesting-dapp.vercel.app/)

 Features
 For Companies: